-It is no wonder that conflicts arise between our maintenance or training schemes and the natural programs for large social non-ruminant grazing herbivores, all too often stabled, isolated, and fed on an inadequate concentrated diet.
+It is no wonder that conflicts arise between most of our maintenance or training schemes and the natural programs for large social non-ruminant grazing herbivores, all too often stabled, isolated, and fed on an inadequate concentrated diet.

 Joel Berger (1986), in one of the most complete ethological works on feral horses, noted that during his 6 year study ‘Males were often aggressive to other males, but dominance was discernible in less than 5% of all interactions’ and that ‘more than 98% of a stallion’s annual time budget was spent in nonaggressive activities’.
 Furthermore his studies concluded that ‘Intraband dominance appeared to be of little importance to females.’

 Lately there has been much talk about the importance of the application of equine behavioural knowledge in the management and training of horses; however facilities (artificial environments) are still not designed in consonance with the horses’ evolutionary needs, nor do training techniques ensure the general well-being of the horse concerned.

 It is common knowledge and scientific fact that in order to ensure not only the welfare of horses but instill conditions for their individual well-being, we would have to allow horses to live as closely as possible to the niches for which they had evolved and help them adapt to the many constraints imposed by domestication.